pipe-cd/pipecd/docs/rfcs/0014-multi-cluster-deployment-for-k8s.md

 - K8S_BASELINE_CLEAN
 - K8S_TRAFFIC_ROUTING

-### How to check the stage progress of each platform providers in the deployment
+### How to check the stage progress of each platform provider in the deployment

 Users can check stage logs for each platform provider.
 In the future, we will consider visualizing the deployment environment status for each platform provider.